CodeMaxx/Terminal-Commands-Beginner/README.md

 `ping domain_name_or_ip_address` - Used to ping a domain name or IP address continuously.
 It can be stopped by `^C`.
 Generally used to check if the server is up and responding.

 `dig example.com` - Queries DNS servers for information.
 Using the `+short` flag returns the IP address linked to the domain name.
+`dig -x IP address` - Queries and returns a PTR (pointer) record against the IP address queried.
+Example `dig -x 127.0.0.1` returns `localhost`
+`arp` arp manipulates or displays the kernel's <i>IPv4</i> network neighbour cache.
+It can add entries to the table, delete one, or display the current content.

 `whois domain_name.com` - Generates a long list of output regarding the server registration.

 ##### Extracting .tar.gz files